-There is also a lot of other research showing that people’s racial attitudes can change their views on politics and policy, as my colleague Dylan Matthews as well as researchers Sean McElwee and Jason McDaniel previously explained for Vox.
+There is also a lot of other research showing that people’s racial attitudes can change their views on politics and policy, as Dylan Matthews and researchers Sean McElwee and Jason McDaniel previously explained for Vox.

-Simply put, racial attitudes were a big driver behind Trump’s election — just as they long have been for general beliefs about politics and policy.
-(Much more on all the research in my explainer.)
+Simply put, racial attitudes were a big driver of Trump’s election — just as they long have been for general beliefs about politics and policy.
+(Much more on all the research in Vox’s explainer.)

 Meanwhile, white supremacist groups have openly embraced Trump.
 As Sarah Posner and David Neiwert reported at Mother Jones, what the media largely treated as gaffes — Trump retweeting white nationalists, Trump describing Mexican immigrants as “rapists” and criminals — were to white supremacists real signals approving of their racist causes.
 One white supremacist wrote, “Our Glorious Leader and ULTIMATE SAVIOR has gone full-wink-wink-wink to his most aggressive supporters.”

 Some of them even argued that Trump has softened the greater public to their racist messaging.
 “The success of the Trump campaign just proves that our views resonate with millions,” said Rachel Pendergraft, a national organizer for the Knights Party, which succeeded David Duke’s Knights of the Ku Klux Klan.
 “They may not be ready for the Ku Klux Klan yet, but as anti-white hatred escalates, they will.”

 And at the 2017 white supremacist protest in Charlottesville, David Duke, the former KKK grand wizard, said that the rally was meant “to fulfill the promises of Donald Trump.”